-The chart below shows the weekly volume of carloads carried by the major railroads in North America, as reported by the Surface Transportation Board (STB).
+The chart below shows the weekly volume of carloads carried by the major railroads in North America.
 Carloads carried is the sum of carloads originated and carloads received from connecting railroads.
 This information can show not only the volume that a rail carrier transports, but also indicates the general market share of each carrier.
 This can show which rail carriers are gaining or losing share at different times and how the carriers are competing, which can help to inform your rail rate negotiations.

 Chart Viewing Tips: You can use the Weekly Cars by Railroad report in multiple ways.
 By filtering the data accordingly, you can pinpoint the information that you need at any given time.
 You might filter the data by Railroad to see the weekly carload volume of a particular rail carrier, or choose multiple railroads to compare them.
 You can also filter the selected time period by years, quarters, months, weeks or days.
 Choose a recent time period to see the railroad(s) recent activity or choose a longer time period to see or compare the railroad(s) growth over time.